 Addiction recovery from oxycodone requires more than detoxification, and some therapy can help, also.
 Both inpatient care (treatment that involves staying in a facility overnight) and outpatient care (treatment that allows you to return home or to sober living) provide this.
 If any type of mental health concern has also plagued you, integrated treatment (such as the treatment program at Skywood) can help you overcome multiple issues in one comfortable location.

 Benefits of Oxycodone Recovery

-Individualized treatment plans for oxycodone dependence is incredibly important.
+Individualized treatment plans for oxycodone dependence are incredibly important.
 If chronic pain led to addiction, it is important to also treat the chronic pain in safe ways.
-If addiction persists because of a mental illness such as depression, anxiety, PTSD, or bipolar disorder, for instance, then it is important to receive support for both the addiction and the mental health concern.
+If addiction persists because of a mental illness such as depression, anxiety, PTSD, or bipolar disorder, then it is important to receive support for both the addiction and the mental health concern.
 Treatment will help you establish new outlooks, new hope, and new mental and spiritual alternatives for coping with physical and emotional pain without returning to oxycodone abuse.

 Oxycodone addiction is an expensive problem, and the cost of treatment can save hundreds of thousands of dollars in medical, legal, and even funeral expenses.3 Our experienced recovery professionals can help you find the best treatment for you or your loved one.
 One confidential call may just save your life.